 Tackle Debt Quicker and Pay Less by Refinancing

 If you’re in a position where you’re not happy with your interest rate, have solid credit, and want to reduce the amount you’ll pay monthly and over the lifetime of your loan, refinancing your dental school loans is probably your best bet.

 Dental school graduates are often fantastic candidates for student loan refinancing, as most meet the standard student loan refinancing eligibility requirements.
 Even with significant amounts of student debt, dental salaries begin relatively high, meaning many dentists have high credit scores and low debt-to-income ratios.
 If you’re interested in paying down your student loans quickly after graduating, student loan refinancing may be an excellent choice.

 While refinanced loans aren’t eligible for income-driven repayment or Public Service Loan Forgiveness, they can significantly reduce your interest rate, in turn reducing your monthly and lifetime payment.

 In clearer terms, let’s say you have $200,000 of student debt from dental school and are paying 6% interest on a 10-year term.
 Your monthly payment would be about $2,666 and you would pay $320,000 over the lifetime of your loan.

 Refinancing to a 10-year loan term at a 4% interest rate would save you $40,000 in total and reduce your monthly payment by $333.
 Your new monthly payment would be $2,333 and you would pay $280,000 over the life of the loan.

 Have questions?
+We’d love to tell you more about the benefits of student loan refinancing.
 Our Personal Loan Advisors are available to guide you through every step of the refinancing process.
 Give us a call at 1-844-601-ELFI and see why we’ve been voted #1 in customer service for student loan refinancing.